 Australian climate zones

-The eight climate zones used in Your Home are defined by the Building Code of Australia (BCA).
+The eight climate zones used in Your Home are defined by the National Construction Code (NCC).
 Each climate zone has distinctly different design and construction requirements.
 Within each main zone are many regional sub-zones determined by local geographic features including wind patterns and height above sea level.
-The Nationwide House Energy Rating Scheme (NatHERS) identifies 69 of these sub-zones, which the BCA addresses and which can be called up by postcode.
+The Nationwide House Energy Rating Scheme (NatHERS) identifies 69 of these sub-zones, which the NCC addresses and which can be called up by postcode.

 Source: Australian Building Codes Board

 Hot humid summer, warm winter

 A map of Australia shows eight climate zones as follows:

 - Zone 1: northern Australia from Exmouth in WA across to midway between Townsville and Mackay in Queensland.